th0mr/plasmidcanvas/CONTRIBUTING.md

 ```sh
 git checkout -b feature-name
 ```
 5. Make and test your fix / improvement and commit them to your branch.
 Please adhere to the code style guidelines listed later in this document.
+Tests can be found in /tests and exist as a convenience method to make and inspect a few plasmids that are used in the usage guide, test images are saved to /tests/test_output to be manually inspected.
 ```sh
 git commit -am "Add new feature or fix bug"
 ```